 - B. In addition, the metropolitan transportation planning process shall: - 1.
-Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs [Transportation Improvement Programs] and meets the requirements and criteria specified as follows: - i.
+Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs [Transportation Improvement Programs] and meets the requirements and criteria specified as follows:

+- i.
 Require a minimum public comment period of 45 days before the public involvement process is initially adopted or revised; - ii.
 Provide timely information about transportation issues and processes to citizens, affected public agencies, representatives of transportation agency employees, private providers of transportation, other interested parties and segments of the community affected by transportation plans, programs and projects (including but not limited to central city and other local jurisdiction concerns); - iii.
 Provide reasonable public access to technical and policy information used in the development of plans and TIPs [Transportation Improvement Programs] and open public meetings where matters related to the Federal-aid highway and transit programs are being considered; - iv.
 Require adequate public notice of public involvement activities and time for public review and comment at key decision points, including, but not limited to, approval of plans and TIPs (in nonattainment areas, classified as serious and above, the comment period shall be at least 30 days for the plan, TIP [Transportation Improvement Program] and major amendment(s)); - v.
 Demonstrate explicit consideration and response to public input received during the planning and program development processes; - vi.
-Seek out and consider the needs of those traditionally underserved by existing transportation systems, including but not limited to low-income and minority households:
+Seek out and consider the needs of those traditionally underserved by existing transportation systems, including but not limited to low-income and minority households; - vii.

-- vii.
 When significant written and oral comments are received on the draft transportation plan or TIP [Transportation Improvement Program] (including the financial plan) as a result of the public involvement process or the interagency consultation process required under the U.S. EPA's [United States Environmental Protection Agency] conformity regulations, a summary, analysis, and report on the disposition of comments shall be made part of the final plan and TIP [Transportation Improvement Program]; - viii.
 If the final transportation plan or TIP [Transportation Improvement Program] differs significantly from the one which was made available for public comment by the MPO [metropolitan planning organization] and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts, an additional opportunity for public comment on the revised plan or TIP [Transportation Improvement Program] shall be made available; - ix.
 Public involvement processes shall be periodically reviewed by the MPO [metropolitan planning organization] in terms of their effectiveness in assuring that the process provides full and open access to all; - x.
 These procedures will be reviewed by the FHWA [Federal Highway Administration] and the FTA [Federal Transit Administration] during certification reviews for TMAs [Transportation Management Areas], and as otherwise necessary for all MPOs [metropolitan planning organizations], to assure that full and open access is provided to MPO [metropolitan planning organization] decisionmaking processes; and - xi.
-Metropolitan public involvement processes shall be coordinated with statewide public involvement processes wherever possible to enhance public consideration of the issues, plans, and programs and reduce redundancies and costs. - 2.
-Be consistent with Title VI of the Civil Rights Act of 1964 and the Title VI assurance executed by each State under 23 U.S.C.
-[United State Code] 324 and 29 U.S.C.
-[United State Code] 794, which ensure that no person shall, on the grounds of race, color, sex, national origin, or physical handicap, be excluded from participation in, be denied benefits of, or be otherwise subjected to discrimination under any program receiving Federal assistance from the United States Department of Transportation; - Identify actions necessary to comply with the Americans With Disabilities Act of 1990 (Pub.
-L. 101-336, 104 Stat.
-327, as amended) and U.S. DOT [United States Department of Transportation] regulations "Transportation for Individuals With Disabilities" (49 CFR [Code of Federal Regulations] parts 27, 37, and 38); - 4.
-Provide for the involvement of traffic, ridesharing, parking, transportation safety and enforcement agencies; commuter rail operators; airport and port authorities; toll authorities; appropriate private transportation providers, and where appropriate city officials; and - 5.
-Provide for the involvement of local, State, and Federal environment resource and permit agencies as appropriate.
+Metropolitan public involvement processes shall be coordinated with statewide public involvement processes wherever possible to enhance public consideration of the issues, plans, and programs and reduce redundancies and costs.